colingit93/attendi_fh_project/README.md

 Switch into your virtual environment first which should have the necessary libraries installed!
 The required libraried are listen in the **Backend** section of this README.

+if the media folder exists it needs to be deleted
 python3 manage.py makemigrations
 python3 manage.py migrate
-python3 manage.py loaddata xxxx.json
+python3 manage.py loaddata initial_data.json
 python3 manage.py runserver

 #### Frontend Intallation